ni/nimble/packages/nimble-tokens/CONTRIBUTING.md

    4. Choose to replace any existing files in the `dist/icons/svg` folder.

       <img src="docs/ai-export-4.png" width="600">
 3. Proceed to the steps below or [create a user story](https://github.com/ni/nimble/issues/new/choose) requesting that the Nimble team perform them.
-If filing an issue, attach the new and modified SVG files and also `Nimble_Iconography.ai` to the issue.
+If filing an issue, attach the new and modified SVG files to the issue.

 ### Adding icons to Nimble

-1. In a new branch, copy the Illustrator file to `source/icons/Nimble_Iconography.ai` and the SVG files to `dist/icons/svg`.
 2. Search for all `<defs>.*</defs>` tags in the exported `.svg` files and remove them.
 This removes all color from the `.svg` files and allows us to dynamically change the fill color.

       <img src="docs/find-replace-5.png" width="1000">